Citrix Hypervisor 8.0 is available in the following editions:

 - Thin provisioning for shared block storage devices

-Customers who have purchased Citrix Virtual Apps or Citrix Virtual Desktops have an entitlement to XenServer, which includes all the features listed previously.
+Customers who have purchased Citrix Virtual Apps or Citrix Virtual Desktops have an entitlement to Citrix Hypervisor, which includes all the features listed for Premium Edition.

-The Free edition provides a reduced set of features and is not eligible for Citrix Support and Maintenance.
-Hosts that are running the Free edition of XenServer are labeled as “Unlicensed” in XenCenter.
+The Express Edition provides a reduced set of features and is not eligible for Citrix Support and Maintenance.
+Express Edition does not require a license.
+Hosts that are running the Express Edition of Citrix Hypervisor are labeled as “Unlicensed” in XenCenter.

-For more information, see the XenServer Feature Matrix.
+For more information, see the Citrix Hypervisor Feature Matrix.

 Mixed pools of licensed and unlicensed hosts behave as if all hosts were unlicensed.